 The Sustainable Water Future Programme (WATER FUTURE) is a global research platform with expertise and innovation in water research, policy, security, and sustainability.
 Building upon more than a decade of water-related research under the Global Water System Project, WATER FUTURE provides the knowledge and support to accelerate transformations to a more sustainable planet.

 Research to support the transition to water sustainability

-Consistent with the broad objectives of the Water Sustainable Development Goal, research conducted through WATER FUTURE seeks to ensure a balance between the needs of humankind and nature through the protection of ecosystems and the services it provides, and to offer real solutions underpinned by interdisciplinary science to deliver a sustainable "water world."
+Research conducted through WATER FUTURE seeks to ensure a balance between the needs of humankind and nature through the protection of ecosystems and the services it provides.
+Furthermore, WATER FUTURE aims to offer real solutions underpinned by interdisciplinary science to deliver a sustainable “water world.”

 Stimulate innovation within water institutions with a balance of technical- and governance-based solutions and taking heed of value systems and equity.